A Phenomenological Approach to Interactive Knot Diagrams: Method

 \subsection{Visuals}

 Finally, the resulting knot diagram needs to be presented back to the user through a graphical interface.
 This is not as straightforward as it might seem, because as opposed to other methods, our real time approach does not give any guarantees for the absence of cusps or for a limitation on the number of intersections in one area.
-Further, we have to deal with intersections between two Bezier curves, just as with self-intersections of a single Bezier curve.
-It can also be the case that an intersection is arbitrarily close to the connecting point between two Bezier curves.
+Further, we have to deal with intersections between two Bézier curves, just as with self-intersections of a single Bézier curve.
+It can also be the case that an intersection is arbitrarily close to the connecting point between two Bézier curves.

 We take inspiration from a \LaTeX-library for rendering knots, \texttt{spath3} \cite{spath3} by \textsc{Stacey} (2011). \texttt{spath3} segments the knots between crossings and draws strands that go above double; one iteration is thick and in the background colour, the other in regular thickness and has the colour of the knot.
 Thereby, the strand going under looks like it vanishes below the other before it reemerges on the other side.
 The trouble with using this for our purposes is that segmenting the knot in this way would create a separation between what the user interacts with and what they see.
 For instance, dragging the connection points would not be possible continuously, since every segment may then only contain at most one intersection.
 Taking a different approach and drawing twice on all of the segment despite multiple intersections would lead to doubly drawn strands overriding each other, so that depth information on which strand needs to be drawn first becomes necessary.